History of Jharkhand

 According to the Population Census in the year 2011, Jharkhand has a total population of about 31.9 million people.
 A lion's proportion is under the tribal belt.
 The density of population per sq. km. is about 414.
 The state has a growth rate of about 22 percent, which slightly exceeds the national growth rate of about 17 percent.
 The sex ratio in Jharkhand is about 940.
 The statistics in the Jharkhand Census 2011 reveal facts that can be instrumental in planning for a better development plan for the state.

 Culture of Jharkhand

-, Bhagta Parab, Ropini, Bandna and Jani-Shikaar are the popular festivals
+The culture of Jharkhand is concentrated with tribal cultural heritages.
+Sarhul, Karam, Hal Punhya, Bhagta Parab, Ropini, Bandna and Jani-Shikaar are the popular festivalshere.

 Education in Jharkhand

 The literacy rate in Jharkhand has seen upward trend and is 67.63 percent as per 2011 population census.
 Of that, male literacy stands at 78.45 percent while female literacy is at 56.21 percent.
 Jharkhand has many schools, colleges and universities which provide the education with good infrastructure.
 Birsa Agricultural University, Ranchi University, Nilamber-Pitamber University, Indian Institute of Agricultural Biotechnology and many others provide the education to the students of Jharkhand.